-Applicants must submit information documenting that the date the JAG application was made available for review by the governing body of the state, or to an organization designated by that governing body, not less than 30 days before the application was submitted to BJA.
+Applicants must submit information documenting that the date the JAG application was made available for review by the governing body of the state, or to an organization designated by that governing body, was not less than 30 days before the application was submitted to BJA.
+If the 30 governing body requirement cannot be met before the application deadline, a withholding special condition will be placed on the award until the governing body requirement can be met.
 The attachment must also specify that an opportunity to comment was provided to citizens prior to application submission to the extent applicable law or established procedures make such opportunity available.